PlusToolkit/ndicapi/README.md

 ## Changes introduced by this fork
 * Fix issues with cross-compiling via mingw on POSIX platforms, particularly Linux
 * Re-arrange source files
+* Add option in CMake to generate Doxygen documentation easily

 # Overview